Menu

 Directions

-1. With a mortar and pestle, make seasoning paste by grinding together garlic, cilantro roots, and peppercorns.
+1. Using a mortar and pestle, make seasoning paste by grinding together garlic, cilantro roots, and peppercorns.
 Set aside.

-2. Pour 2 tablespoons (30 ml) of vegetable oil in a large skillet and heat over medium heat.
-Fry seasoning paste until fragrant.
+2. Pour 2 tablespoons (30 ml) of vegetable oil into a large skillet set over medium heat.

-4. Add water or broth, fish sauce, and oyster sauce to the mixture.
-Stir-fry until bean threads/glass noodles begin to soften.
+5. Pour water or broth, fish sauce, and oyster sauce into the mixture.

-5. Observe the moisture in the pan and adjust heat accordingly—the mixture should not be too wet, but also not so dry that it burns.
+6. Stir-fry until glass noodles/bean threads begin to soften.
+Observe the moisture in the pan and adjust heat accordingly—the mixture should not be too wet but also not so dry that it burns.

-10. If frying is not desired, place spring rolls on a baking sheet and brush the outsides thoroughly with vegetable oil.
-Bake seam-side down at 375?
-(190?) until crispy.
+15. Alternatively, place spring rolls on a baking sheet, brush the outsides thoroughly with vegetable oil, and bake seam-side down at 375°F (190°C) until crispy.